 We have plenty to do in our lives.
 Industrial revolution promised to improve the quality of life for many people.
 Instead, we created a system of hierarchical management, crazy working hours, shifts and later 9-5 office requirements.
 Digital revolution promise was even more appealing.
 It promised to reduce some intense labour jobs, automate everything and significantly shorten the time that we spend doing monotonous, routine work.
 In a way, this was what happened, but rather than enjoying the time we gained thanks to automation, we decided to try to do even more.
 We created projects, tasks and deadlines.
 But in fact, we have just one real deadline.
 Let’s face it.Read More »We have one real deadline

-We were in the middle of a planned network maintenance.
+We were in the middle of planned network maintenance.
 It was not going well.
 The change window was just about to end.
 We were fighting with some unexpected issues causing service degradation.
 I needed to make a tough call.
-Either extend the maintenance window and carry on working on Sunday evening, or try to fix as much stuff as we could and regroup with the rest of my team on Monday.
+Either extend the maintenance window and carry on working on Sunday evening or try to fix as much stuff as we could and regroup with the rest of my team on Monday.
 I called my boss, but he was abroad.
-Other folks from management was not picking up phones.
+Other folks from management were not picking up phones.

 I was on my own.
 I decided to instruct my engineer to roll back, stabilise the network and get some rest.
 We would pick up things tomorrow.
 I was trying to cool down after huge stress when my wife informed me, we would need to go to hospital as my newborn son was having severe allergy symptoms.
 Following 24 hours was a painful lesson of the subtle art of not giving a f**k to nonessential things in life.Read More »The Subtle Art of Not Giving a F**k